-Why Cannabis Turns Eyes Red and How to Fix It
+Why Medical Marijuana Turns You Eyes Red and How to Fix It

 For some people, bloodshot eyes happen every time they use a medical marijuana product.
 But for others, red eyes only occur occasionally—typically when they ingest higher quantities or use stronger cannabis products.

 So, why does marijuana cause red eyes?
 And is there anything you can do to avoid this cannabis red flag?

 It is THC’s effect on the body that causes your eyes to turn red when you smoke cannabis or eat an edible.

 When THC enters the body, blood pressure decreases.
 This drop in blood pressure causes blood vessels, including the capillaries in your eyes, to dilate.
 The result of capillary dilation is increased blood flow to your eyes...and the telltale cannabis redeye.

 But don’t fear—red eyes don’t signal that something’s wrong.
 In fact, some research suggests that cannabis compounds could benefit eye health in glaucoma patients.
 Just don’t go trying to treat any eye disease with marijuana.
 Further research is needed to determine how cannabis influences eye health, and if there is potential for cannabis compounds in treating eye conditions.